VEILED CHAMELEON CARE SHEET

 I have had a great experience with the Reptile Humidifier by Evergreen Pet Supplies.
 I purchased mine in 2017 and it is still working great.
 A suggestion is to use distilled water for fogger systems to prolong the systems life and clean all pieces regularly.
 All tap water used for your chameleon must be treated with water conditioner to remove harmful chemicals.

 ENCLOSURE SIZE: Chameleons require a mesh enclosure for proper airflow.
-Strictly glass enclosures are not suitable for chameleons.
+Enclosures made of glass, pvc, or wood to not provide proper ventilation.

 0-12 months: Medium Zoo Med Repti Breeze ( 16 L x 16 W x 30 H In or 41 L x 41 W x 76 H cm)